trentlarson/distrinet/README.md

   - Norm gedcomx:6d5042a0-d647-11ea-bd04-dbbafdf08067#KWHH-HSW
     - See two parents.
   - Norm gedcomx:b2555240-d918-11ea-b21a-5d9a954c8137#norman
-    - See the external links: first goes to two parents.
+    - See the external links: second goes to two parents.

 When developing: